masc-ucsc/docs/docs/pyrope/04-variables.md

 * `critical`: synthesis time criticality
 * `debug` (sticky): variable use for debug only, not synthesis allowed
 * `delay`: synthesis time delay
+* `defer`: for reads, it means last value written.
+For assigns, it means defer write
 * `deprecated`: to generate special warnigns about usage
 * `donttouch`: do not touch/optimize away
 * `file`: to print the file where the variable was declared